Deducteam/Dedukti-standard/README.md

 ## Checking

-After having performed the preprocessing steps in the previous subsection, we have a sequence of simplified commands.
+The preprocessing steps in the previous subsection yield a sequence of simplified commands.
 We now describe how to check them.

 First, we initialise a global context $\Gamma = \emptyset$.
 A global context $\Gamma$ contains statements of the shape